caltechlibrary/iga/docs/quick-start.md

 ### Running the workflow when releasing software

 Once the personal access token from InvenioRDM is stored as a GitHub secret, the workflow should run automatically every time a new release is made on GitHub &ndash; no further action should be needed.
 You can check the results (and look for errors if something went wrong) by going to the _Actions_ tab in your GitHub repository.

+### After the first release

+Once you've made the first release of your software on InvenioRDM, you might want to add the record you created as a 'parent'.
+This will enable automatic versioning, so all your software versions will be listed in one place and users will be notified about newer versions of the software.
+Grab the record id at the end of your InvenioRDM record (e.g. 6qhkm-7n074) and add it to your `iga.yml` file in the `parent_record` field.